 Both the device inventory and the topology maps in the Site424x7 Network monitoring console offer click-through access to detailed information about each device.
 This also includes performance statistics and traffic throughput volumes.

 Site24x7 All-in-one plan is available in four editions.
 Each of these is a bundle of services that include server monitors and website monitors as well as network interface monitoring.
 Higher plans include credits for more data collection points and extra services.
 The four plans are called Pro, Classic, Elite, and Enterprise and each of these is offered for free for 30-days.
-For example, you can get a 30-day free trial of the All-in-one Pro edition.
+For example, you can get a free trial of the All-in-one Pro edition.

 InterMapper is a network discovery, mapping, and monitoring software that comes from HelpSystems.
 It uses PING, SNMP, and HTTP protocols to plot the devices under its domain.

 - This tool is available for Windows, Mac, and Linux platforms but monitors almost every other operating system and IP-enabled device that can connect to a network.